DamDoh/local_damdoh/README.md

 DamDoh isn't just a feature-rich application; it's an ecosystem engineered for security, high performance, and massive scalability from day one.
 We have proactively addressed the key challenges of building a global platform:

-*   **Blazing-Fast, Scalable Search:** We've implemented a denormalized search index, allowing for complex queries across the entire platform with millisecond latency, ensuring a smooth user experience even with billions of items.
+*   **Blazing-Fast, Scalable Search:** We've implemented a denormalized search index (`search_index`), allowing for complex, multi-faceted queries across the entire platform with millisecond latency, ensuring a smooth user experience even with billions of items.
-*   **Ironclad Security:** The platform is built on a "default-deny" principle with granular, role-based security rules for every piece of data.
+*   **Ironclad Security:** The platform is built on a "default-deny" principle with granular, role-based Firestore security rules for every piece of data.
 User data is protected at every level.
-*   **Seamless Offline Experience:** With a robust "Outbox" pattern, user actions performed offline are securely synced the moment they reconnect.
+*   **Seamless Offline Experience:** With a robust "Outbox" pattern using IndexedDB, user actions performed offline are securely queued and synced the moment a user reconnects.
 This is critical for users in areas with intermittent connectivity.
 *   **Hybrid Cloud Architecture:** We leverage the best of serverless, using Firebase Functions for event-driven tasks and Google Cloud Run for performance-critical services (like AI analysis), eliminating cold starts and ensuring consistent speed.
-*   **Data Privacy & Compliance:** We are committed to user privacy with built-in GDPR/CCPA compliance, including a "Right to be Forgotten" feature that ensures a user's data can be completely and permanently erased upon request.
+*   **Data Privacy & Compliance:** We are committed to user privacy with built-in GDPR/CCPA compliance, including a "Right to be Forgotten" feature (`onUserDeleteCleanup`) that ensures a user's data can be completely and permanently erased upon request.
+*   **Geospatial Efficiency:** Location-based queries are optimized using Geohashing, allowing for efficient "near me" searches without the need for a specialized database.

 ## 🛠️ Technology Stack